-After a successful pilot in 2019, Game of Actual life is Premier Education’s newest offering for schools, launching at the start of 2020.
+After a successful pilot in 2019, Game of Actual life is Premier Education’s newest offering for schools, launching at the start of 2020 and our new additional Online Game of Actual Life launched in January 2021.
 To learn more about the programme and what it can do for your school, we talked to one of our franchisees, Chris Pipe.
 Chris has been part of Premier Education since 2008 and works with 190 primary schools, making him a long-standing part of the Premier Education family.

 What is Game of Actual Life?

 Game of Actual Life is a Life Skills programme for primary school children.
 It helps pupils understand some of the trickier aspects of maths all through real life situations.
 The course helps demystify bank accounts, mortgages and pensions through hands-on games and challenges.

 We start the lesson with a magic trick – we click our fingers and the children turn into 22 year olds.
 It’s as if they’ve finished school, been through uni and now they’re building their future.
 Then we’ve got loads of different games and interactive challenges to help them learn about all aspects of adult life.
 They get to make their own decisions and choices, choosing their car, phone and house, all based on their bank account.

 The programme covers so much more than financial education, it also looks at key life skills.
 It’s a chance for them to learn about the world in a way they don’t usually have access to.

 The important thing is that we treat them like adults; we give them responsibilities, listen to what they say and teach mutual respect – it all really enhances their social skills.

 We focus a lot on group work and encourage them to explain their thought processes behind their choices, which better prepares them for face-to-face communication in the workplace and beyond.
 It also just makes the whole session so much more fun for the pupils, there’s never a dull moment.

 Why would you recommend this programme to a school?